 Hayes, who comes from Escanaba, Michigan, played in just his second game with the Thunderbirds on Friday night and first one on John Rhodes ice.

-The Thunderbirds saw two rookies (both named Tyler) notch their first career goals on Friday night.
+Friday night’s also saw two Thunderbird rookies (both named Tyler) notch their first career goals.

 Rookie defenceman and Flint Firebirds 2019 third round pick Tyler Dunbar scored his first NOJHL goal and added an assist.